william-galvin/atlas-chess/src/board/board.md

 Note that the current board state is *not* stored on the stacks.
 Thus, the initial board has no previous positions.

-## TODO

-- Implement `push_move` and `pop_move` (or does this belong
-in a game manager class?)
-    - Don't need to keep track of 12 new number for each move!
-- Implement fmt display and debug stuff